RevolutionAnalytics/plyrmr/docs/tutorial.md

 ```

 The purists will find that introducing one variable for each intermediate step quite unsightly.
-To avoid this plyrmr offers a unix-style pipe operator, inspired by two precedents, by [@crowding](https://github.com/crowding/vadr/blob/master/R/chain.R) and [@hadley](https://github.com/hadley/dplyr/blob/master/R/chain.r).
+To avoid this plyrmr offers a UNIX-style pipe operator, inspired by two R implementations, by [@crowding](https://github.com/crowding/vadr/blob/master/R/chain.R) and [@hadley](https://github.com/hadley/dplyr/blob/master/R/chain.r).

 ```r